AnilBattalahalli/tic-tac-toe/README.md

-# Generic Tie Tac Toe library
+# Generic Tie-Tac-Toe library
-**Python library for implementing any NxN Tic Tac Toe game**
+**Python library for implementing any NxN Tic-Tac-Toe game**
 ### Usage:

 **1) Setup the board:**